An improved setting for generalized functions: fine ultrafunctions: Introduction

 \subsection{Few remarks on generalized function}

 The intensive use of the Laplace transform in engineering led to the heuristic use of symbolic methods, called operational calculus.
 An influential book on operational calculus was Oliver Heaviside's Electromagnetic Theory of 1899 \cite{Hea}.
-This is the first time that generalized functions appeared.
-When the Lebesgue integral was introduced, the notion of generalized function became central to mathematics since the notion of function was replaced by something defined almost everywhere and not pointwise.
 During the late 1920s and 1930s further steps were taken, very important to future work.
 The Dirac delta function was boldly defined by Paul Dirac as a central aspect of his scientific formalism.
 Jean Leray and Sergei Sobolev, working in partial differential equations, defined the first adequate theory of generalized functions and generalized derivative in order to work with weak solutions of partial differential equations.
 Sobolev's work was further developed in an extended form by Laurent Schwartz.
 Today, among people working in partial differential equations, the theory of distributions of L. Schwartz is the most commonly used, but also other notions of generalized functions have been introduced by J.F.
 Colombeau \cite{col85} and M. Sato \cite{sa59}.

 After the discovery of Non Standard Analysis, many models of generalized functions based on hyperreal fields appeared.
-The existence of infinite and infinitesimal numbers allows to relate the \textit{delta of Dirac }$\delta $ \textit{\ }to a function which takes an infinite value in a neighborhhod of $ 0$ and vanishes in the other points.
+The existence of infinite and infinitesimal numbers allows to relate the \textit{delta of Dirac }$\delta $ \textit{\ }to a function which takes an infinite value in a neighborhood of $ 0$ and vanishes in the other points.
 So, in this context, expression such as $\sqrt{\delta _{a}}$ or $\delta _{a}^{2}$ make absolutely sense.